TheNewbieWoodworker/TheNewbieWoodworker.github.io/_posts/2019-06-11-forrest-blade.md

 {:style="clear: left"}

 ![](/assets/images-posts/2019-06-11.1.08.jpg){: .align-left}
-If the gap isn't right, you adjust it by turning this yellow nut thingy, using something that looks like a hex key but actually has a rounded end (that's still hex-shaped).
+If the gap isn't right, you adjust it by turning this yellow bolt, using the hex key, which moves the brake closer or farther away.

-The cool thing is, the hex key fits in the yellow triangle thingy, and it sticks to the side of the cabinet saw with magnets.

 {:style="clear: left"}

 ![](/assets/images-posts/2019-06-11.1.09.jpg){: .align-left}
 I also verified that the blade (yellow arrow) and the riving knife (red arrow) were aligned, which they were.

+But see [tomorrows post]({{ site.baseurl }}{% post_url 2019-06-12-adjusting-and-aligning-the-riving-knife %}) for more on the riving knife.

 {:style="clear: left"}